Naval Air Station North Island: Climate

 NAS North Island features some of the warmest winter temperatures anywhere on the west coast of the continental United States.
 Under the Köppen climate classification system, it is classified as a semi-arid climate (BSh or warm steppe).

 Education

 The housing on-post is in the Coronado Unified School District, and the zones for Village Elementary School, Coronado Middle School, and Coronado High School.

+Racetrack

+A 1.7 mi street circuit laid out on the base's runways was used to host the Global MX-5 Cup and Stadium Super Trucks as parts of the Coronado Speed Festival from 2012-2014.

+On July 23, 2025, NASCAR announced that NAS North Island would host their three national stock car touring series (Cup, Xfinity and Trucks) for Father's Day weekend in June 2026.